 Terry Jaworski, MA, LMHC, is our fabulous co-leader.
 Terry has been providing

-DBT for the last fourteen years.
+DBT for the last seventeen years.
 Between 2004 and 2008 she led a DBT skills

 class in a clinic in Tukwila.
 She joined Maple Leaf in 2010 as co-leader of